ibm-cloud-docs/discovery/train.md

    - `minimum_examples_added`
    - `sufficient_label_diversity`

-   If the relevance of your results has not improved, add more training queries until the results meet your requirements.
+   If the relevance of your results does not improve, add more training queries until the results meet your requirements.

 For additional training guidance, see [Relevancy training tips](/docs/discovery?topic=discovery-relevancy-tips).

 ## Performing other training-data query operations
 {: #training-data-operations}